Call-Me-Doc/Goob-lore/Lore Thunking/Weapons.md

 	- flat 9 damage [i am going to put the fear of god into something.]
 	- crit x1.5 [same reason for the plasma bow, rounded to 14]
 + Halfstaff
-	+ *Like double a quarterstaff, and retractable too!*
+	- *This "Halfstaff" is actually just a quarterstaff, but it's marketed to be twice as good as a normal quarterstaff.
+It's not, by the way, it's just marketing.*
 	+ +5 damage
 	+ crit x1.5 [with slightly more damage and more utility than other medium weapons it's crit modifier is the penalty]
+	+ When you end a turn with an attack with this weapon, you gain 20% damage resistance
-	+ Can be retracted to about the size of a thin soda can, allowing it to fit in pockets and other small storage areas
+	+ Can be retracted to about the size of a thin soda can, allowing it to fit in pockets and other small storage areas. [this makes it count as a light weapon storage wise]

 # Heavy
 Greatly slows movement when being used, massive damage to compensate [cool combo potential with grappling hook? drop the thing and drag it back to you]